 This report benchmarks the immense promise digital public goods hold for the Sustainable Development Goals, highlighting emerging insights on their sustainability, replicability and partnerships.
-The research was conducted under the direction and leadership of UNDP in cooperation with the Digital Impact Alliance (DIAL).
+The research was conducted under the direction and leadership of UNDP in cooperation with the Digital Impact Alliance (DIAL), in particular Nicholas Gates, Jonathan Dolan and Heath Arensen.